 The Corporation's principal objective is to achieve capital appreciation.
 Therefore, a significant portion of the investment portfolio is structured to maximize the potential for capital appreciation and certain of the Corporation's portfolio investments may be structured to provide little or no current yield in the form of dividends or interest payments.
-The Corporation does earn interest income on idle cash balances and has historically relied on and continues to rely to a large extent upon proceeds from sales of investments rather than investment income to defray a significant portion of its operating expenses.
-Because such sales cannot be predicted with certainty, the Corporation attempts to maintain adequate working capital necessary for short-term needs.

-As of December 31, 2004, 2003 and 2002, the Corporation's total liquidity, consisting of cash and cash equivalents, was \$626,744, \$1,251,546 and \$3,092,189 respectively.
+As of December 31, 2005, the Corporation's total liquidity, consisting of cash and cash equivalents, was \$1,209,839.

-As of December 31, 2004 the Corporation had paid \$100,000 to the SBA to reserve its approved \$10,000,000 leverage.
-It had drawn down \$3,500,000 of this leverage as of December 31, 2004.
+As of December 31, 2005 the Corporation had paid \$100,000 to the SBA to reserve its approved \$10,000,000 leverage.
+It has drawn down \$7,200,000 of this leverage as of December 31, 2005.
+Subsequent to December 31, 2005 the Corporation has expended \$800,000 of its cash for new investments.
 Management expects that it will be necessary to draw down SBA leverage in the next fiscal year in order to fund operations and new investments.

-Net cash used in operating activities has averaged \$479,000 over the last three years and management anticipates this amount will continue at similar levels.
-The cash flow may fluctuate based on possible expenses associated with compliance with potential new regulatory rules.
-Management believes that the cash and cash equivalents at December 31, 2004 coupled with the anticipated additional SBIC leverage draw downs and interest and dividend payments on its portfolio investments will provide the Corporation with the liquidity necessary to fund operations over the next twelve months.
+Net cash used in operating activities has averaged approximately \$455,000 over the last three years and management anticipates this amount will continue at similar levels.
+The cash flow may fluctuate based on possible expenses associated with compliance with potential new regulations.
+Management believes that the cash and cash equivalents at December 31, 2005, coupled with the anticipated additional SBIC leverage draw downs and interest and dividend payments on its portfolio investments, will provide the Corporation with the liquidity necessary to fund operations over the next twelve months.

-The following table summarizes the cash to be received over the next five years from portfolio companies based on contractual obligations as of December 31, 2004.
+The following table summarizes the cash to be received over the next five years from portfolio companies based on contractual obligations as of December 31, 2005.
 These payments represent scheduled principal and interest payments that are contained in the investment documents of each portfolio company.

-Cash Receipts due by year
+Cash Receipts due by Year

-2009 and

-2005 2006 2007 2008 beyond
+2006 2007 2008 2009 2010 and beyond

-Anticipated Cash Receipts from Portfolio Companies \$880,000 \$1,100,000 \$1,975,000 \$800,000 \$435,000
+Anticipated Cash Receipts from Portfolio Companies \$ 1,011,000 \$ 2,960,000 \$ 945,000 \$600,000 \$ 2,400,000

+18